ourpalace/ourcord/CONTRIBUTING.md

 - Ask yourself these questions:
   - Can I access something that's not mine, or something I shouldn't have access to?
   - Can I disable something for other people?
-- If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
+- If the answer to either of those two questions is "yes", then you're probably dealing with a security issue.
 Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email us at `[INSERT EMAIL ADDRESS]`.

 <br>